Class Action Litigation

-- its defense of a class action brought by five named plaintiffs (on behalf of thousands of persons) alleging that the company’s front-loading washing machines had a design defect that causes mold and mildew in the machines.
+- its defense of a class action brought by five named plaintiffs (on behalf of thousands of persons) alleging that the company’s front-loading washing machines had a design defect that caused mold and mildew in the machines.
 The plaintiffs claimed that the company fraudulently sold the machines with knowledge of the alleged defect.
-The U.S. District Court for the Southern District of Georgia (Augusta) denied the plaintiffs’ motion to proceed with the action on a class basis and dismissed most of the named plaintiffs’ claims; and
+The U.S. District Court for the Southern District of Georgia (Augusta) denied the plaintiffs’ motion to proceed with the action on a class basis and dismissed most of the named plaintiffs’ claims.

 - its motion to dismiss in a case in California involving similar mold allegations under seven states’ laws.
 The U.S. District Court for the Central District of California dismissed the plaintiffs’ claims in part and denied class certification.

 - the affirmance by the U.S. Court of Appeals for the First Circuit of a denial of class certification in four class actions that sought refunds of all money consumers spent on “light” cigarettes in California, the District of Columbia, Illinois and Maine.

 - obtaining a denial from the U.S. District Court for the Northern District of California to certify a class of California smokers seeking medical monitoring.
 The court found that the proposed class definition was not ascertainable because it would require the court to engage in individual inquiries as to whether each proposed class member met the requirements for class membership.